 |Billable||(Essentials edition only) Whether the user action is a chargeable activity||Not filterable|

 When a user in your domain shares a file, a "User Sharing Permissions Change" event is added to the audit log.

 To see files that are shared with users outside of a domain, under Visibility, select Shared Externally.

-- If you turn off external sharing and a user shares a resource with a group that allows external users, data will be marked Shared External in the log.
+- If you turn off external sharing and a user shares a resource with a group that allows external users, data is marked Shared Externally in the log.
 However, any external users in the group can’t access the shared resource.
 And, you’ll see this even if the group doesn’t have any external users.